 - Adjunct faculty, when appointed by the Chair in consultation with the program faculty and with approval of the Dean, are expected to teach or co-teach one course per year.
-These appointments may be renewed annually. - In general, lecturers will teach four 3-credit courses each year.
-This load can be adjusted in consultation with the Chair based on program needs. - Visiting faculty (at the rank of instructor, assistant, associate, or full professor), when appointed by the Chair in consultation with the program faculty and with approval of the Dean, may hold full-time, compensated appointments, and they are renewable up to three years. - Emeritus faculty may be re-hired on short-term agreements subject to programmatic needs and availability of funds.
+These appointments may be renewed annually. - Senior lecturers will teach four 3-credit courses each year.
+This load can be adjusted in consultation with the Chair based on program needs. - Visiting faculty (at the rank of instructor, assistant professor, associate professor, or professor), when appointed by the Chair in consultation with the program faculty and with approval of the Dean, may hold full-time, compensated appointments, and they are renewable up to three years. - International Scholars: The Department encourages visits of international scholars, being aware of the value of those visits for enrichment of our own teaching and research programs and for extending the reach and visibility of The Ohio State University in our fields.
+Because of the numerous possibilities for such visitors, however, the number of such visitors should be restricted by the Chair to no more than four at any given time, their qualifications to be compatible with active program interests in the Department.
+The Chair must assure that at least one faculty member is willing to take responsibility for the visitor.
+Visiting scholar positions typically last one year.